Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 become gooey on 6 so the follower can settle, and should end in [starter] position.

+Next pattern suggestion:

-As a suggestion for the next pattern, do a left side inside chain turn.
-Most followers should be able to follow, and there is something about the angle that makes it feel good.
-Other options are a passing tuck, or an outside turn into weird handshake into a reverse whip.
+- Do a [left-side starter inside chain turn into open position] because most followers should be able to follow, and there is something about the angle that makes it feel good.
+- [left-side outside pass]
+- [left-side starter outside turn into a weird handshake position] and a [handshake reverse whip]

 ### Dips